 In addition, the income that is related to physical working days in the country of residence is taxed in the country of residence on the basis of the bilateral tax treaties.
 The payment of this tax may lead to administrative obligations for the employer in the employee's country of residence.
 The net income may also change if the tax levy (partially) shifts to the country of residence.
 It is a good idea for employers to establish a clear policy of how to respond to any changes in the net income of employees.

 The Netherlands has concluded mutual agreements with Belgium and Germany for the taxation of international employees in the context of the coronacrisis.
-These will most likely be extended until 1 January 2022.
+The mutual agreements have been extended (for the last time) and are applicable up to and including 30 June 2022.

 It is a good idea to focus on optimising your cash flow in connection with VAT payment and outstanding VAT receivables in the Netherlands and abroad.
 This starts with so-called cash recovery by collecting outstanding VAT receivables as fast as possible.
 The second step is to assess whether working capital can be improved in the field of VAT (such as rates, the amount of taxable payments and periodicity of filing returns and the reverse-charging of import VAT).